QubesOS/qubes-posts/2024-09-XX-novacustom-v56-series-qubes-certified.md

 ## V56 Series 16.0 inch coreboot laptop

 Meet the world's most modern coreboot laptop.
 Thanks to an energy-efficient 14th generation Intel Meteor Lake processor, a powerful 73 WH battery, a stunning 16:10 display, and optional Nvidia graphics, you'll be more productive than ever before.
 Configure this laptop with up to 96 GB of DDR5 memory and a blazing-fast PCIe SSD.
 Dasharo coreboot firmware provides you with a secure and stable base.
 Furthermore, this laptop features useful ports, including Thunderbolt 4, an Ethernet port, and plenty of USB ports.
-On top of that, this laptop is optionally available with WiFi 7 support.
+On top of that, this laptop is optionally available with Wi-Fi 7 support.

 [![Photo of the NovaCustom V56 Series 16.0 inch coreboot laptop](/attachment/site/novacustom-v56-series.png)](https://novacustom.com/product/v56-series/)